 We believe that our ability to increase the number of customers that sell our products to consumers is an indicator of our market penetration and our future business opportunities.
 We define our customers as the entities that sell our products to consumers.
-With certain of our retail customers, like Whole Foods and Sprouts, we sell our products through distributors.
+With certain of our retail customers, like Whole Foods, we sell our products through distributors.
 We are not able to precisely attribute our net revenue to a specific retailer for products sold through such channels.
 We rely on third-party data to calculate the portion of retail sales attributable to such retailers, but this data is inherently imprecise because it is based on gross sales generated by our products sold at retailers, without accounting for price concessions, promotional activities or chargebacks, and because it measures retail sales for only the portion of our retailers serviced through distributors.
-Based on this third-party data and internal analysis, Whole Foods accounted for approximately 29% and 28% of our retail sales for the fiscal years ended December 26, 2021 and December 27, 2020, respectively, and Sprouts accounted for approximately 7% and 7% of our retail sales for the fiscal years ended December 26, 2021 and December 27, 2020, respectively.
+Based on this third-party data and internal analysis, Whole Foods accounted for approximately 23% and 29% of our retail sales for the fiscal years ended December 25, 2022 and December 26, 2021, respectively.
+While the amount of our retail sales to Whole Foods increased in real terms in the fiscal year ended December 25, 2022, the percentage of our net revenue attributable to Whole Foods declined in these periods as we added new customers and expanded distribution to existing customers.

-As of December 2021, there were more than 20,900 stores selling our products.
+As of December 2022, there were more than 22,000 stores selling our products.
 We expect the retail channel to be our largest source of net revenue for the foreseeable future.
 By capturing greater shelf space, driving higher product velocities and increasing our SKU count, we believe there is meaningful runway for further growth with existing retail customers.
 Additionally, we believe there is significant opportunity to gain incremental stores from existing customers as well as by adding new retail customers.
 We also believe there is significant further long-term opportunity in additional distribution channels, including the convenience, drugstore, club, military and international markets.
 Our ability to execute on this strategy will increase our opportunities for incremental sales to consumers, and we also believe this growth will allow for margin expansion.
 To accomplish these objectives, we intend to continue leveraging consumer awareness of and demand for our brand, offering targeted sales incentives to our customers and utilizing customer-specific marketing tactics.
 Our ability to grow within the retail channel will depend on a number of factors, such as our customers' satisfaction with the sales, product velocities and profitability of our products.